The Stewards of Inland Shorebird Habitat

 Not to worry, cicadas are harmless and docile when handled.
 This is Magicicada septendecim, the largest and most common of our three species of Brood X seventeen-year cicadas.
 They are currently emerging along south-facing borders of forests and wooded parks and lawns.

 Magicicada septendecim can be recognized by the orange on the thorax behind each eye and in front of the wing insertions.
-The smaller M. cassinii and M. septendecula have no orange coloration between the eye and wing.
+The smaller M. cassini and M. septendecula have no orange coloration between the eye and wing.

-If you go out and about to observe Periodical Cicadas, keep an eye open for these species too…
+If you go out and about to observe periodical cicadas, keep an eye open for these species too…

 Spotted Lanternflies, one of our most dreaded invasive species, have hatched.
 These tiny nymphs about 5 millimetres in length were found feeding on a Virginia Creeper (Parthenocissus quinquefolia), a native vine in the grape family (Vitaceae).